Adopted April 17, 2014

 Section 7.
 Building Stewards and their alternates shall be elected by the active membership of United Teachers of Dade in each worksite by secret ballot and provided that the procedure adopted shall guarantee the full exercise of the franchise to all members.
 Absentee ballots shall not be accepted.
 The Internal Functions Committee shall promulgate the rules and regulations governing elections for building stewards, subject to Executive Board approval, in accordance with 29 U.S.C.
 Sec.
 481 (Landrum-Griffin Act).
 Disputes in such elections shall be referred to the Executive Board for determination, provided that any aggrieved person may appeal to the Council of Building Stewards.

-A. All officers shall be elected by a majority of votes cast.
+A. The offices of President, Secretary/Treasurer and First Vice President shall be elected by a majority of votes cast.
 Absentee ballots shall not be accepted.
 If candidates do not receive a majority, a run-off election shall be held within thirty (3) days after the original count is finalized.

-B. All delegates shall be elected by a plurality of the votes cast; in the event of a tie, a run-off election shall be held.
+B. All other Officers and all delegates shall be elected by a plurality of the votes cast; in the event of a tie, a run-off election shall be held.
 Absentee ballots shall not be accepted.

 Section 9.
 Building Stewards, officers, and delegates shall take office at the conclusion of the May Council of Stewards meeting following the election.